 - California: Napa Valley, Sonoma, Mendocino, Clear Lake

 This grape started in the Bordeaux region of France but was historically blended with the Semillon grape to produce a dessert wine.
 The Loire Valley in France is where the grape was kept true to form to produce the popular Sauvignon Blanc – single varietal (single grape) wine.
 To find this wine from France, you’ll have to look for it under the names: Sancerre or Pouilly-Fumé.

-In California, Robert Mondavi aged the Sauvignon Blanc in oak to balance out the fruit-forward profile.
+In California, Robert Mondavi aged the Sauvignon Blanc in oak to balance out the fruit-forward profile (just means strong fruit flavors).
 He called it Fumé Blanc which is a label you may see on California wines from time to time.
 However, Sauvignon Blanc very rarely matures in oak.